Art1xFX/osu-api/README.md

 int mp;
 var match = await osuApi.GetMatchAsync(mp);
 ```
-where "mp" - id of the match
+where "mp" - id of the match.